 Students will receive a stipend of $3,000 to support their eight week internship.
 This is disbursed in two parts- half at the beginning of June and the remaining half at the beginning of July.

-Applications are available by clicking on 2014-Student-Intern-Application.
-Completed applications and supplemental materials should be submitted by Friday, February 14, 2014 to the Institute for Public Engagement located in 305 Reynolda Hall.
-Interviews will be conducted beginning February 24, 2014 and students will be notified of a selection decision by March 7, 2014.
+Applications for Summer 2015 are available by clicking on 2015-Student-Intern-Application.
+Completed applications and supplemental materials should be submitted by Friday, February 13, 2015 to the Institute for Public Engagement located in 305 Reynolda Hall.
+Interviews will be conducted beginning February 23, 2015 and students will be notified of a selection decision by March 7, 2014.
 Students will have one week to accept or decline internship offer.

 Please contact the Institute for Public Engagement with any questions you may have.